Torbenfeldt

 Torbenfeldt Castle is a manor house located 15 km south-west of Holbæk on the island of Zealand in eastern Denmark.
 The estate covers 1,711 hectares of land (2000).

 History

-Origina
+Origins

 The origin of the name Torbenfeldt is unclear but it may refer to Torben Nielsen (died 1310) who was married to a sister of Marsk Stig's first wife.

 Torbensfeldt is first mentioned in 1377.
 Early owners include members of the noble Moltke, Gøye and Brahe families.

 Frydendal, 1666n1765

 In 1668 the estate was acquired by King Frederick III who renamed it Frydendal.
 The king died in 1670 and his son Prince George ceded the estate to Christoffer Parsberg in exchange for Jungshoved at Vordingborg in 1671.
 An important figure in the central administration, Parsberg was created count that same year.
 However, he died just a few months later.
 Parsberg's daughter (1671–1684) Anne Cathrine Pogwisch (née Parsberg) kept the estate until 1684.

 The estate was then owned by different noble families.